When I left University and planned to leave my home country,

 - Portugal’s Atlantic coast and its fringing cork forests form a timeless partnership.

-- An agricultural Fair gives insight to real non-urban life in Cuba: Cuban horses, bulls, cowboys, cowboy boots, fine saddles, produce and freshly cooked, tasty take-aways
+- On the outskirts of Havana, the agricultural fair gives insight to real non-urban life: Cuban horses, bulls, cowboys, cowboy boots, fine saddles, produce and freshly cooked, tasty take-aways

 - The game of Dominoes is an art – which in turn inspires art: a visit to the craft market in Havana results in a collection of domino boxes